Dynamics at the Boundary of Game Theory and Distributed Computing: Applications: Games, Circuits, Social Networks, and Routing

 \subsection{Congestion Control}

 We now consider the fundamental task of congestion control in communication networks, which is achieved through a combination of mechanisms on \emph{end-hosts} (e.g., TCP) and on \emph{switches}/\emph{routers} (e.g., RED and WFQ).
-We briefly describe the model of congestion control studied by~\citet{gszs10sigmetrics}.
+We briefly describe the model of congestion control studied by Godfrey et al.~\cite{gszs10sigmetrics}.

 There is a network of routers, represented by a directed graph $G$, in which vertices represent routers, and edges represent communication links.
 Each edge $e$ has capacity $c_e$.
 There are $n$ \emph{source-target pairs} of vertices $(s_i,t_i)$, termed ``\emph{connections}'', that represent communicating pairs of end-hosts.
 Each source-target pair $(s_i,t_i)$ is connected via some \emph{fixed} route, $R_i$.
 Each source $s_i$ transmits at a \emph{constant} rate $\gamma_i>0$.\footnote{This is modeled via the addition of an edge $e=(u,s_i)$ to $G$, such that $c_e=\gamma_i$, and $u$ has no incoming edges.} For each of a router's outgoing edges, the router has a \emph{queue management}, or \emph{queuing}, policy, that dictates how the edge's capacity should be allocated between the connections whose routes traverse that edge.
 The network is asynchronous, so routers' queuing decisions can be made simultaneously.
 An \emph{equilibrium} of the network is a global configuration of edges' capacity allocation such that the incoming and outgoing flows on each edge are consistent with the queuing policy for that edge.
 Godfrey et al. show that, while one might expect flow to be received at a constant rate whenever it is transmitted at a constant rate, this is not necessarily the case.
 Indeed, Godfrey et al. present examples in which connections' throughputs can potentially fluctuate ad infinitum, never converging an equilibrium.